laurent22/joplin/packages/generator-joplin/README.md

 ## Updating the plugin framework

-To update the plugin framework, run `yo joplin --update`
+To update the plugin framework, run `npm install -g generator-joplin && yo joplin --update`

 Keep in mind that doing so will overwrite all the framework-related files **outside of the "src/" directory** (your source code will not be touched).
 So if you have modified any of the framework-related files, such as package.json or .gitignore, make sure your code is under version control so that you can check the diff and re-apply your changes.